steffenskov/Dapper.DDD.Repository/README.md

 - Cleaning up in general
 - Performance optimization of property lists (will be changed into dictionaries for O(1) lookups in the future)
 - Integration tests of IViewRepository
+- Abstracting dealing with ValueObjects away from the end user

 ## Installation: